SpaceX Says It Will Fly 2 People To Moon Next Year

 Musk said he does not have permission to release the passengers’ names, and he was hesitant to even say if they were men, women or even pilots.
 He would only admit, “It’s nobody from Hollywood.”

+“This should be a really exciting mission that hopefully gets the world really excited about sending people into deep space again,” Musk said.

-NASA will have first dibs on a similar mission if it so chooses, Musk said.
-The space agency learned of his plan at the same time as reporters, and was busy preparing a statement following the announcement.
+NASA will have first dibs on a similar mission if it so chooses, he said.
+The space agency learned of his plan at the same time as reporters.

-“This should be a really exciting mission that hopefully gets the world really excited about sending people into deep space again,” he said.
+In a statement, NASA commended SpaceX “for reaching higher.”
+In all, 24 astronauts flew to the moon and 12 walked its surface from 1969 to 1972.

+The California-based SpaceX already has a long list of firsts, with its sights ultimately set on Mars.
+It became the first private company to launch a spacecraft into orbit and safely return it to Earth in 2010, and the first commercial enterprise to fly to the space station in 2012 on a supply mission.

+Just a week ago, SpaceX made its latest delivery from Kennedy Space Center’s legendary Launch Complex 39A, where the Apollo astronauts flew to the moon and shuttle crews rocketed into orbit.
+That will be where the private moon mission will originate as well.

-The crew Dragon capsule has not yet flown in space.
+The crew Dragon capsule — an upgraded version of the cargo Dragon — has yet to fly in space.
 Neither has a Falcon Heavy rocket, which is essentially a Falcon 9 rocket with two strap-on boosters, according to Musk.
+A Falcon Heavy test flight is planned this summer, while an empty crew capsule is set to launch to the space station late this year.
 He said there will be ample time to test both the spacecraft and the rocket, before the moon mission.

-Just late last week, NASA announced it was studying the possibility of adding crew to the test flight of its megarocket, at the request of the Trump administration.
+NASA last week announced it was studying the possibility of adding crew to the test flight of its megarocket, at the request of the Trump administration.
 Such a flight to the lunar neighborhood wouldn’t happen before 2019 at best — if, indeed, that option is even implemented.

 Musk said anything that advances the space exploration cause is good, no matter who goes first.

+Retired NASA astronaut Scott Kelly, who will celebrate his homecoming this week from a one-year space mission, was quick to tweet: “It’s been almost a year.
+Send me!”

+Musk said he expects to have more moon-mission customers as time goes by.

-SpaceX is also working on a so-called Red Dragon, meant to fly to Mars around 2020 with experiments, but no people — and actually land.
+At the same time, SpaceX is also working on a so-called Red Dragon, meant to fly to Mars around 2020 with experiments, but no people — and actually land.
+His ultimate goal is to establish a human settlement on Mars.

 Online: